Vira-Ecosystem/vira-template-plugin-engine/readme.md

-# Template & Plugin Manager for Laravel
+# Vira Template & Plugin Manager for Laravel

 This project provides a Template and Plugin Manager for Laravel that allows you to easily manage and integrate templates and plugins.
 With this system, you can install, activate, deactivate, delete, update, and download templates and plugins.
 It also supports loading custom routes and views for each plugin and template.
 Additionally, metadata for each template and plugin can be read and displayed, providing detailed information about each item.